webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 ### SplitChunks and Module Sizes

 Modules now express size in a better way than a single number.
-Tthere are different types of sizes now.
+There are different types of sizes now.

 The SplitChunksPlugin now knows how to handle these different sizes and uses them for `minSize` and `maxSize`.
 By default, only `javascript` size is handled, but you can now pass multiple values to manage them: